-I have experience working as a counsellor and psychotherapist within a number of settings, and have worked in a busy GP surgery or over 8 years.
+I have over 10 years' experience working as a counsellor and psychotherapist within a number of settings, and have worked in a busy GP surgery or over 8 years.

 I work with individuals in brief, medium or long-term therapy and one-off sessions are sometimes available.
 It is helpful to have a clear focus for the work, and while some people I work with want to work in the medium to long term, others achieve a lot in 8-10 sessions.
 One of my aims is to do myself out of work ;-)

 I am an Accredited Member of the BACP Register of Counsellors and Psychotherapists.